 - A letter of support from at least one National Weather Service Forecast Office serving the state.
 (See Appendix C for a sample letter.)

-Once the documents have been received and approved, the AASC President will notify the state agency and the NCDC.
+Once the documents have been received and approved, the AASC President will notify the state agency and the NCEI.

 VII.
 ACTIVITIES REPORT AND REVIEW